Table of Contents

 The risks of LASIK surgery are generally the same for both the blade and bladeless type of the procedure.

 There are certain side effects that people may experience after LASIK surgery.
-These are temporary for most people, but they can become permanent in a minority of people.
+These are usually temporary.
 They include:

 - Pain or discomfort.

 - Blurry or hazy vision.

 - Sensations of dryness or scratchiness.

 - Small red or pink patches on the white part of the eye.

 Both types of LASIK are considered to be effective for improving vision.
 The femtosecond laser creates a little bit better quality vision and fewer complications.
 However, the best choice for an individual depends on various factors, such as their overall visual and general health.

 One study shows that bladeless LASIK may be the superior choice.
 By exploring the clinical results, the researchers determined that the people who underwent bladeless LASIK did better at each stage compared to the people who had blade LASIK.
 On day one post-op, 68 percent of the bladeless recipients achieve 20/16 vision.
 The study concluded that the results remained similar at one week post-up and at one month post-op.